Helping College Kids With Depression

 What to look out for

 Detecting depression in kids who are away from home can be difficult.
-Some symptoms, like uncharacteristic sadness and crying, are straightforward, but others, like trouble concentrating and irritability, can be confused with academic underperformance or a behavioral problem.
+Some symptoms, like uncharacteristic sadness and crying, are straightforward, but others, like trouble concentrating and irritability, are less so.
 People with depression also tend to isolate themselves and take less pleasure in things they used to enjoy, so if you hear that your child is spending too much time alone in his dorm room or quitting the things that used to make him happy, he might be depressed.
-Worrisome alcohol and substance abuse can also be a sign.
+Worrisome alcohol and substance use can also be a sign.
 For many kids, things come to a head towards the end of the semester, when academic demands become more pressing and seem insurmountable.

 College is a time to become more adult and independent, and parents should respect this and give kids the space they need to grow.
 But if you notice any changes in his mood or behavior that worry you, don't ignore them.
 His fellow students and new professors don't know him as well as you do, so they might not recognize when there is a problem.